dplanitzer/Serena/Commands/shell/Language.md

   * The first command of a pipeline may be an arithmetic expression.
 The value of the arithmetic expression is calculated and fed as input to the next command in the pipeline

 * Values
-  * Every value has a type.
-The supported types are Int, String and Void
+  * Every value has a type
   * A value of type Void can not be assigned to a variable
   * A value of type Void does not support any operations and thus can not be used as an argument in an arithmetic expression
   * A command and pipeline which does not capture a value (aka the stdout channel of the command/pipeline is not being recorded) produces a value of type Void

+* Value Types
+  * String: a sequence of characters
+  * Int: a 32bit signed integer value
+  * Void: the unit type
+  * Undefined: the bottom type
+  * A Void value can not be assigned to a variable
+  * A Undefined value can be assigned to a variable, whoever any attempt to read/refer to the value will trigger a script termination

 * Scopes:
   * The bottom most scope is the global scope which is established when the shell starts up
   * Every shell script invocation is associated with a scope